 Avoid driving at night from midnight to 6:00 am and late in the afternoon.

-Also, if you are driving with other passengers, try to engage in conversations with them so that your mind remains active while driving, but at the same time also keeps your focus on the road.
+Also, if you are driving with other passengers, try to engage in conversations with them so that your mind remains active while driving and keeps your focus on the road.

 How Can a Good Car Accident Lawyer help you?

 If you are involved in a car collision, a good car accident lawyer can help you through your insurance claims and ensure you receive the compensation you deserve.
 You can do everything right but still get into an accident.
 If you have caused an accident while driving under fatigue, seeking comprehensive legal assistance is imperative as an experienced attorney can help you navigate any settlement or lawsuit.